NimyJ/CoffeeShop/README.md

 ## Installation

+1. Download the project
-1. Run 'pod install' to install RestKit
+2. Run 'pod install' in terminal after navigating to the folder containing podfile (this will install RestKit)
 2. Open 'NimyJ_CoffeeApp.xcworkspace' in Xcode  (NOT the NimyJ_CoffeeApp.xcodeproj)
 3. Build & Run the application